gohugoio/hugoDocs/content/en/functions/templates/Defer.md

 {{ end }}
 ```

-> [!NOTE]
-> This function only works in combination with the `with` keyword.
->
-> Variables defined on the outside are not visible on the inside and vice versa.
-To pass in data, use the `data` [option](#options).

-For the above to work well when running the server (or `hugo -w`), you want to have a configuration similar to this:
+For the above to work well when running the server (or `hugo -w`), add the following configuration:

 {{< code-toggle file=hugo >}}
 [build]